-Before starting covering itself, the airframe must be gone over carefully to smooth down or remove any protuberances which might spoil the lay of the finished covering.
-Small points like these, as summarised in Fig. 2, can make or mar the covering job.

-Almost all tissues are applied in the same way.
+no object.
+Both silk and nylon covering, however, is SPACERS PROTRUDE more difficult to apply and dope to a good finish.
+A guide to the selection of the best covering material is in Before starting covering itself, the airframe must be gone over carefully to smooth down or remove any protuberances which might spoil the lay of the finished covering.
+Small points like FUSELAGE these, as summarised in Fig. 2, can make or mar the Almost all tissues are TO RIBS 2 applied in the same way.
 A panel is cut somewhat oversize with respect to the frame to be covered, stuck down around the outline with a suitable adhesive, at the same time drawing fairly taut and wrinkle-free.
-It is more important to get the tissue stuck down free from inherent wrinkles than it is to draw it absolutely tight.
+It is PASTE DOWN EDGES. more important to get the tissue stuck down free from WORK TO H inherent wrinkles than it is to draw it absolutely tight.
 The overlap of tissue is then trimmed off with a razor blade.
-A coat of clean water, sprayed or brushed on, then allowed to dry, first expands and then shrinks the fibres of the paper.
-When dry the whole area of covering should draw up taut between the cemented down outlines.
-Two or three coats of dope then preserve this tautness against damp conditions which would normally make the tissue slacken off again.
-Undoped tissue, too, is relatively soft and "dents" easily when fingered.
-Dope adds certain plastic а strength.

-Fig. 3 summarises the method of covering slabsided fusclages, and Fig. 4 wing and tailplane covering.
+A coat of clean water. sprayed or brushed on, then TRIM OFF FLUE allowed to dry, first expands and then shrinks the fibres of the paper.
+When dry the whole area of covering 4 PANELS should draw up taut between the cemented down outlines.
+Two or three coats of dope then preserve this 6 PANELS tautness against damp conditions which would normally make the tissue slacken off again.
+Undoped 8 PANELS tissue, too, is relatively soft and "dents" easily when fingered.
+Dope adds a certain plastic IO PANELS Fig. 3 summarises the method of covering slabsided SEPARATE fuselages, and Fig. 4 wing and tailplane covering.
 In the case of undercambered ribs, tissue must be stuck to each rib, using dope as an adhesive.
 With wings a separate piece of tissue must be used for each panel as it is impossible to cover satisfactorily past dihedral breaks-Fig. 5.